calebong/calebong.github.io/index.md

 # Financial Data Analytics Portfolio

-This section highlights my experience in workflow conceptualization, idea implementation, and deployment of financial and risk management analytical tools, which are used in everyday work.
+A preview of my experience in workflow conceptualization, idea implementation, and deployment of financial and risk management analytical tools, which are used/have been used in everyday work.

 * Forecasting Models
   * Monthly Country Industry Performance and Risk Forecast Model